HichameMoriceau/OpenMTurk/README.md

 }
 ```

+## Issues?

+A bug found is a bug fixed!
+Please raised an issue!

-## Todo list:
+## Available projects:

-- prettify authentication pop-up alert
-- deploy an example website on heroku
+- deploy an example website
+- add a function which returns a random example to be labelled (instead of sorted return)
 - add an [Active Learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) strategy to improve labelling efficiency
-- add an "undo" feature to the drawing buttons
-- add a "Add/remove images to be labelled" section.
-- add a "retrieve all labels"
 - add a "Getting your images labelled by external annotators" section to the `README.md`

 ## License